omarreis/GBE3D/demos/SailboatDemo/README.md

 ## 3d Models

 Models used in SailboatDemo app are embedded in fSailbopatDemo.fmx file.
+So they are not needed to build or to deploy the app.

 But they are also available in Blender .blend ( original format )  and in .glb.

 See *models* folder.

+I used Blender to export models in collada format ( I found it to work best with TModel3D ) and then imported in the IDE.

 ## Windows executable